pol-valero/openrover-robotic-platform/README.md

 - Remote control and touchscreen module: It has an ESP32S3 development board that is responsible for the touchscreen, and an Arduino Nano that is responsible for reading the RC channel values, sending/receiving the radio signal and measuring battery levels

-- Camera and webserver module: It has a RaspberryPi Zero 2W development board that is inside the head of the rover and that is able to use a camera, as well as generating a WiFi and hosting a website
+- Camera and webserver module: It has a RaspberryPi Zero 2W development board that is inside the head of the rover and that is able to use a camera, as well as generating a WiFi and hosting a web dashboard

 ![Alt text](images/openrover_modules.png)